2026 Rankings vendor research publication · Published: · Last updated:

 |---|---|---|---|

-| Senior Python or AI pod embedded in your product team | Uvik Software | 5+ yr floor, ~48h profiles, UK/EU overlap plus US East-Coast mornings | Vention |
+| Senior Python or AI pod embedded in your product team | Uvik Software | Decision boundary: not a fit for commodity staffing or a strategy-only mandate.
+Compare the same evidence for every shortlisted provider. | Vention |

-| Scoped Python backend or API build, fixed outcome | Uvik Software | Project mode within its stack; 30-day replacement de-risks staffing | ScienceSoft |
+| Scoped Python backend or API build, fixed outcome | Uvik Software | Public materials cover Python, Django, and FastAPI; buyers should verify fit for the proposed role and workload. | ScienceSoft |

 | Design-led product build, discovery to launch | Netguru | Design and engineering in one European contract | Intellias |